 Make a list?
 Prioritize?
 Delegate to someone else?
-There are lots of ways that we try to squeeze more more productivity out of our days.
-But, I know that at its core, getting things done starts with commitment.
+There are lots of little ways to squeeze more productivity out of our time.
+But, I know at its core, getting things done starts with commitment.

 Keep your momentum moving forward.
 Be impatient to start and patient for results.
 You should feel a slight nervous uncomfortable tingling in your stomach; that means you're doing it right.
 When you have that feeling, it's time to ship.

 If you don't normally break your promises to other people, why break promises to yourself?
 Be honest.
 Be impatient to start and patient for results.
 You can do it, but you have to commit.
 Feel the nerves in your stomach.
 The professional skateboarder teetering on the edge of the ramp knows there are two options: stay put paralyzed with fear, or drop in and commit.
 When in doubt, keep moving forward, feel the rush of the air hit your face as you woosh down the ramp.
 If you fall, it's ok because at least you tried.
 You were brave enough to commit and you were honest with yourself.